Flyga-M/PositionEventsModule/README.md

 2. Register your desired areas with the Position Events Module.
 ```
+// Assumes you retrieved a reference to the Position Events Module before
+// calling this
 IBoundingObject area = new BoundingObjectBox(new Vector3(0), new Vector3(10, 20, 30));
 _positionEventsModule?.RegisterArea(this, 15, area, OnAreaJoinedOrLeft);
 ```